aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 The lock-file transformer needs to transform the `deno.lock` into the `Common Lock Format`.

-The logic is written in a single Deno script.
+The logic is written in a single TypeScript file.

 It creates 3 `Common Lock` files, one per dependency kind, so they don't have to be separated again in the fetching step.